Kontinuous Kontext: Continuous Strength Control for Instruction-based Image Editing: Appendix

 \subsection{Dataset Generation}

-In this section we provide the details about our dataset generation process:
+In this section, we provide the details about our dataset generation process.
+Our dataset generation consists of three stages:

-\paragraph{Generating Image Edit Pairs.} We use Subject200K~\citep{tan2024ominicontrol} dataset to source our input images.
-This dataset has a diverse variety of input object and scenes captured in different environment conditions.
+\textbf{i) Generating Image Edit Pairs.} We use the Subject200K~\citep{tan2024ominicontrol} dataset to source our input images.
+This dataset consists of a variety of input objects and scenes captured in different environmental conditions.
 We extract $110K$ source images from this dataset.
-Next, we generate image specific edit instructions for source images using a Qwen-VLM~\citep{Qwen2.5-VL}.
-For a good diversity of our dataset, we categorize our edit categories into global edits (stylization, scene reimagination and environment change) and local edits (material and appearance editing, attribute modification and shape morphing).
-For each image in the dataset, we randomly sample one of these editing categories, and ask VLM to generate instruction from that category.
-We pass the input image along with the system prompt to the multimodal VLM to generate instructions specific to the image.
-We use the following system prompt and ask the VLM to generate the edit instruction in a desired .json format for 'appearance change' edit, and use similar system prompts for other editing categories.

-We sample a predefine set $50-100$ in-context examples per edit category and randomly sample $4$ examples and combine it with the system prompt to generate rich prompts for generating diverse editing instructions.
-Here are the in-context examples for each of the categories in our dataset.
+Next, we generate image-specific edit instructions for source images using Qwen-VLM~\citep{Qwen2.5-VL}.
+For a good diversity of our dataset, we categorize our edit categories into global edits (stylization, scene reimagination, and environment change) and local edits (material and appearance editing, attribute modification, and shape morphing).
+For each image in the dataset, we randomly sample one of these editing categories and query the Qwen-VLM to generate an edit instruction from that category.
+We pass the input image along with the system prompt to the Qwen-VLM to generate instructions specific to the image.
+We use the system prompt for `appearance change' edit (see \textbf{Q-1} on page $3$) and query the VLM to generate the edit instruction in a \textit{.json} format.
+We use similar system prompts for other editing categories.
+We sample a predefined set $50-100$ in-context examples per edit category and randomly sample $4$ examples and combine them with the system prompt to generate rich prompts for generating diverse editing instructions.
+We present samples of in-context examples used in \textbf{Q-2} and \textbf{Q-3} on pages $3$ and $4$.

-\paragraph{Generating image edits.} We use the source images and obtained editing instructions to generate edited versions of the source image using Flux Kontext~\citep{batifol2025flux}.
-Flux-kontext being a generalist editing model, it can generate high quality edits for the source images.
-However, in some cases it does not perform the edit and outputs the same input image.
-We filter our such cases in our filtering stage discussed next.
-Next, we present a qualitative subset of source, edit image and the instructions used for generating those edit images in Fig.~\ref{fig:edit-samples-supply}.
+\textbf{Generating image edits.} We use the source images and obtain editing instructions to generate edited versions of the source image using Flux Kontext~\citep{batifol2025flux}.
+Flux-kontext, being a generalist editing model, can generate high-quality edits for the source images given text prompts.
+However, in some cases, it does not perform the edit and outputs the same input image.
+We filter such cases in our filtering stage, discussed next.
+We show some examples of the edits and instructions in Fig.~\ref{fig:edit-samples-supply}.